Because of each country's product availability, the selection on this site may not be the same as the one you were previously on.Confirm

 Diamonds that emit a colorful glow under UV light are referred to as fluorescent diamonds, and those that don’t are called non-fluorescent diamonds.
 While fluorescence (especially blue) can make a diamond with a low color grade appear more colorless, it is generally not desired in stones with a higher color grade because it can make them appear hazy.
 Shop brilliant diamonds by selecting non-fluorescent diamonds in an ideal cut.

-Browse our catalog of over 163,741 diamondsSHOP NOW
+Browse our full catalog of 426,080 non-fluorescent diamondsSHOP NOW

 Diamonds that provide a colorful glow under UV light are considered fluorescent.
 Fluorescence isn’t typically considered a performance characteristic of a diamond, and strong fluorescence isn’t a desired quality in diamonds.